archetype-themes/devkit/README.md

 - 🧱 **Reusable theme components** - Build the pieces really well and reuse it in other places.
 - 👷 **Centralize and compound contributions over time** - Centralize your theme code and share it across theme projects.
 A clear interface between re-usable and project-specific code.
 Make it it easy to keep your themes up-to-date.
 - 🤲 **Better design handoffs** - A component design experience in Figma that matches the code for streamlined handoff to developers.

+## Devkit Memberships

+Devkit Memberships provide exclusive access to our private repositories, offering early access to Archetype's community-driven standard for Shopify theme design and development.
+As a Devkit Member, you’ll collaborate with other theme professionals, receive consultations, and help shape the future of theme development through shared insights and feedback.

+[Read the full Devkit Membership early access announcement here](#link-to-discussion-update-post) for all the details.

 ## Getting Started